PSHE

 • Prepares pupils at the school for the opportunities, responsibilities and experiences of later life.

-To support our aims, the school is a member of the DfE funded PSHE association.
-We follow the Jigsaw Programme scheme of work, which holds the PSHE Association Quality Mark.
-Jigsaw PSHE offers a comprehensive, carefully thought-through Scheme of Work which brings consistency and progression to our children’s learning in this vital curriculum area.
+Our bespoke, values based, PSHE curriculum has been crafted from multiple sources including the National Curriculum, Jigsaw and the PSHE Association, and offers a comprehensive, carefully thought-through Scheme of Work which brings consistency and progression to our children’s learning in this vital curriculum area, as well as being considered across the curriculum as a fundamental part of the children’s school experience.
 Our approach also supports the “Personal Development” and “Behaviour and Attitude” aspects required under the Ofsted Inspection Framework, as well as significantly contributing to the school’s Safeguarding and Equality Duties, the Government’s British Values agenda and the SMSC (Spiritual, Moral, Social, Cultural) development opportunities provided for our children.

 We aim to ensure that all children: